Sync or Sink: Bounds on Algorithmic Collective Action with Noise and Multiple Groups: Problem Formulation

 \subsection{Collective Action with Multiple Distributions}

 Here, we extend beyond \cite{hardt_algorithmic_2023} by considering another data distribution.
 This may arise from internal coordination challenges or a separate collective.

 We consider distribution $\mathcal{P}_2$ induced by a strategy $h_2$. $h_2$ can be completely distinct from $h_1$ or can represent a noisy version of $h_1$ (e.g $h_2(z) = h_1(z) + \delta$). $\mathcal{P}_2$ is the distribution of $h_2(z), z \sim \mathcal{P}_0$.
 For example, suppose a collective aims to create an association between a word $A$ existing at the top of a document and being rated as an important user $y^*$.
 Members could mistakenly use a similar word $B$ instead of $A$ or place $A$ at the end of the text instead -- this would be represented by $\mathcal{P}_2$.
+Let $\alpha_1$ represent the fraction of people who implemented collective one's strategy, associated with $\mathcal{P}_1$ and $\alpha_2$ represent the fraction of people inducing distribution $\mathcal{P}_2$.
+We let $\alpha = \alpha_1 + \alpha_2$ We can write the final distribution observed by the learning model as